maansijoshi02/Digital_Electronics_Internship/README.md

 ![image](https://github.com/user-attachments/assets/2455c2cf-bf29-486a-8924-e82b508ccce3)

-# Implemententation of logic Gates Using Integrated Circuits - IC's
+# Implementation of Logic Gates Using Integrated Circuits - IC's

 **What is an IC**